fedora-infra/anitya/README.rst

 * `anitya <https://github.com/fedora-infra/anitya>`_: find and announce new releases
 * `the new hotness <https://github.com/fedora-infra/the-new-hotness/>`_:
-  listen to the fedmsg bus, open a ticket on bugzilla for packages allowing for it and trigger a scratch-build of the new version
+  listens to the fedmsg bus, opens a ticket on bugzilla for packages allowing for it and triggers a scratch-build of the new version

 Anitya provides a user-friendly interface to add or edit projects.
 New releases are announced on `fedmsg <http://fedmsg.com>`_ and notifications